Countersurveillance: Technology used

-Many companies create the hardware and software necessary to engage in modern countersurveillance including Kestrel TSCM, SignalHound, 3dB Labs, Arcale, and many others.
+Many companies create the hardware and software necessary to engage in modern countersurveillance including Kestrel TSCM, SignalHound, 3 dB Labs, Arcale, and many others.

 Canada

 In 2011, Defence Minister Peter MacKay authorized a program to search telephone and internet usage for suspicious activities.
-This program searches for and collects meta-data of Canadians across the country.
+This program searches for and collects metadata of Canadians across the country.

 Canadian Movements

 There are minimal anti-surveillance movements specifically targeted to Canada at present.

 Transparent Lives is a prominent Canadian organization that aims to "demonstrate dramatically just how visible we have all become to myriad organizations and what this means—for better or for worse—for how we conduct our everyday lives."

 International movements currently active In Canada

 Amnesty International runs a campaign called #UnfollowMe that "calls on governments to ban mass surveillance and unlawful intelligence sharing", inspired by Edward Snowden leaking thousands of NSA documents that revealed information about mass surveillance in the U.S. This campaign is active worldwide.